ewels/tallphil.co.uk/_posts/2011-10-19-genome-re-sites.md

 ---
 Rather than sitting on my hard disk getting dusty, I thought I should start publishing the bioinformatics scripts that I've written over the past few years of my PhD.

-The first to go up is a Perl script called &#8220;Genome RE Sites&#8221; - it searches a genome of your choice for a [restriction endonuclease](http://en.wikipedia.org/wiki/Restriction_enzyme) recognition site and outputs the co-ordinates of all cut sites.
+The first to go up is a Perl script called "Genome RE Sites" - it searches a genome of your choice for a [restriction endonuclease](http://en.wikipedia.org/wiki/Restriction_enzyme) recognition site and outputs the co-ordinates of all cut sites.

 **[ Update ] : You can find an online version of this tool _[here](http://www.tallphil.co.uk/bioinformatics/genome_re_sites)._**